grannycart/by-sound-alone_source/manuscript/6_Chapter.md

 [//]: # (### They think they are finally sneaking away from the pursuers)

 Percy moved down to the sonar station and for the next hour or so Hemi reported charges being dropped in waves, while Percy stood behind him watching the dials of the sonar rig rise and fall with the sounds Hemi and Cassandra were hearing.
-"It seems like they are dropping charges in a random pattern around the area where the last ping came from an hour ago," Hemi said mapping an image in his head of the rough location of the dozens of explosions he had heard.
+"It seems like they are dropping charges in a random pattern around the area where the last ping came from an hour ago," Hemi said, mapping an image in his head of the rough location of the dozens of explosions he had heard.

 "It could be the _Grackle_ is now hiding on the bottom themselves," Percy replied.
 "The Stilt City Authority ships probably lost them in that brown muck water from the river outflow, and are hoping a random charge will force them to the surface."